prajwalagarwal5/food-delivery/README.md

         2)	EmailID - amit@gmail.com
           	Password - amit

   The above data is stored in the file above inside src->app with file name customerDetails.json & restraunt-details.json

+  When restraunt or user login we maintain a localStorage data as loggedInAdmin and loggedInUser respectively to differentiate between and fetch which user is currently active